 International Families' Guide

-We look forward to welcoming you to Dauntsey’s in September.
+We look forward to welcoming you to the Dauntsey’s community.
 Below is a list of notices and reminders which includes visa guidelines, links to medical forms, as well as booking musical lessons and uniform fittings.
 Please read through this page and ensure that you have completed everything in time for your arrival at School.

 Arrangements for the beginning of the Autumn Term

 Your boarding house will be open from 15.00 on Thursday 3 September and House Staff will be on hand to greet you.
 Please see Start of Term Arrangements either under Lower School or Upper School for the arrangements for the rest of the day.

 We can help you with booking taxis from the airport.
 Please let Mrs Williams know the details in plenty of time by sending her an email on firstname.lastname@example.org

 If you are arriving before the 3 September and would like to arrange accommodation locally then please refer to this list – Accommodation Close to School

 During these unusual circumstances, we are not able to currently invite visitors to School to experience our community themselves.
 Our Marketing Manager has put together a 15 minute film to introduce you to Dauntsey's virtually.